agBeta/nevis/self-documentation/third-party-packages.md

 ## Faker
 There are a few methods which use relative dates for which setting a random seed is not sufficient to have reproducible results.  for example: faker.date.past.
 This is because these methods default to creating a date before or after "today", and "today" depends on when the code is run.
 See https://fakerjs.dev/guide/usage.html#reproducible-results.

+## Joi
+We use it.
+But be careful about email.
+Note, don't use regex for email verification.
+See https://stackoverflow.com/a/1373724 and https://mailoji.com/.